SilvaOz/portfolio_web/README.md

 # PORTFOLIO WEB

 ## PROJECT DESCRIPTION
-- This project is created to practice some of my knowledge with html css and a bit of javascript.
+- This project is created to practice some of my knowledge with Html Css.
 It is a project for beginners. the project is about making a simple portfolio.